EdgeFirstAI/documentation/docs/perception/dev/examples/ssd.md

 # MobileNet SSD Examples

 These examples demonstrate how to deploy a MobileNet SSD model using the NPU of an embedded platform such as a [Maivin](../../../platforms/quickstart.md).
-The examples below are split into two parts; model inference on a single image and live model inference using the device's [WebUI](../../../platforms/walkthrough.md).
+The examples below are split into two parts; model inference on a single image and a model inference publisher.

 ## Image Inference